 These Conditions of Award take precedence of any of the School’s Standard Terms and Conditions which are inconsistent with them but in all other respects the Standard Terms and Conditions as amended from time to time shall apply and these Conditions of Award shall be interpreted in accordance with them.

-For further information about our bursaries please email the Finance Office (Ms Julia Warbey) email@example.com for a copy of the Bursary Policy and to request an application form.
+For further information about our bursaries please email the Finance Office (Ms Julia Warbey) email@example.com for an application form.